milesthenerd/NATTunnel/README.md

 #mode: Set to server if you want to host a local server over UDP, client if you want to connect to a server over UDP
 mode=client

 #endpoint, servers: The TCP server to connect to for forwarding over UDP.
-Client: The UDP server to connect to (not used when masterServerID is set)
+Client: The UDP server to connect to
 endpoint=serverhost.address.example.com:26702

 #mediationIP: The public IP and port of the mediation server you are connecting to.